 The main purpose of Bitcoin is to serve as an investment vehicle for stored value.

-However, people and companies are using Bitcoin to instant payments more and more.
-This is due to the highly secure peer-to-peer network Bitcoin operates on.
+However, people and companies are using Bitcoin for instant payments more and more.
+This is due to the highly secure peer-to-peer network Bitcoin operates.

 Blockchain is a digital ledger.
 It stores data across a global network.

 A blockchain ledger is publicly verifiable and unchangeable.
 This means anyone can access the nodes in a blockchain.